Feedback

 To add Advanced branching to your survey:

-1. In the Design Survey section, go to the page you want to add logic to.
+1. In the Design Survey section, select the Logic tab.

-5. Define the Conditions and Actions for this rule.
+5. Define the Conditions and Actions for your rule.
 You can add more rules after you save this one.

 You can add Same-page logic to your survey from the Advanced branching rule builder.